Flavia Cacace: Strictly Come Dancing

-Cacace then went on to dance once more with her tour partner of the previous year Gethin Jones in the 2009 Christmas special.
-They danced an American smooth to "Baby It's Cold Outside" and achieved a score of 38.
-Cacace then created choreography for Gethin's Cinderella panto which ran at the Yvonne Arnaud Theatre in her home town of Guildford and had a small guest appearance in the final show.

-Cacace featured in the eighth series of the show, where her celebrity partner was actor Jimi Mistry.
-In the first week, their dance was given a score of 26 and they went on to make it to week 6 when they were eliminated despite finishing fourth on the leaderboard, a result that was widely seen as surprising.

-In the ninth series, Cacace's partner was astrologer Russell Grant and they were the seventh couple to be eliminated.

-Gymnast Louis Smith was Cacace's partner in the tenth season of the programme.
-They won the series on 22 December 2012.

 On 1 June 2013, Cacace announced that she and Simone would not be competing in Strictly Come Dancing 2013 so they could work on other shows.

 Other appearances

 In January 2012, Cacace appeared on the BBC TV series The Magicians.

 Cacace and Simone also have an App called 'Dance with Vincent and Flavia'.
 Dance with Vincent and Flavia is a free dance tutorial App from which the user can learn the fundamental dance steps and advance into a competent dancer with Vincent and Flavia's help.
 The App is published by International Celebrity Networks.

 Titles

 Career titles Cacace has earned from competitions, with her professional partner Simone: